goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

     loss = KD_loss(input=F.log_softmax(logits_s/temperature, dim=-1),
                    target=F.softmax(logits_t/temperature, dim=-1)) # KLD loss on teacher output with student output.
-                   # Notice how the student output is a log softmax
+                   # Notice how the student output is a log softmax, because we are training it

     loss.backward()
     optimizer.step()